ellisonbg/py4science/book/getting_started.rst

-The freedom to assemble the pieces as you like is a blessing for the advanced researcher or programmer, but it can be a curse for the newcomer, who wants things to just work out of the box without too much assembly required.
+The freedom to assemble the pieces as you like is a blessing for the advanced researcher or programmer, but it can be a curse for the newcomer who wants things to just work out of the box without too much assembly required.
 Fortunately, there are sophisticated packages like the Enthought Python Distribution (EPD) and Python(x,y), which do provide a comprehensive environment for scientific computing in a